FAQs About our Loans

 To be eligible for a Windmill loan, you must be an immigrant and an internationally-trained individual living in Canada on a permanent status.
 Internationally-trained individuals must have completed post-secondary education outside of Canada and/or have a minimum of one year of post-secondary work experience before coming to Canada.

 Whether you intend to work in the same field you trained in outside of Canada, or you wish to apply your transferable skills to a new career, you must demonstrate that you have a Career Success Plan that requires funding.
 You must not have an undischarged bankruptcy or a consumer proposal that has been active for less than 6 months.
-You can check your eligibility by doing our short, 4-question eligibility quiz.
+You can check your eligibility by doing our two-minute eligibility quiz.

 What immigration statuses are considered permanent?

-To be eligible for a Windmill loan, you must be a Permanent Resident, Convention Refugee, Protected Person, Canadian Citizen, Provincial Nominee or Temporary Foreign Worker*.
+To be eligible for a Windmill loan, you must be a Permanent Resident, Convention Refugee, Protected Person, Canadian Citizen, Provincial Nominee or Temporary Foreign Worker with an open work permit*.

 Unfortunately, you are not eligible for a loan with us if you are an international student, live-in caregiver or refugee claimant.

 Am I eligible for a loan if I am already working in my field?